Narukodo/portfolio/README.md

 This section will be updated as I update the code

+## Stack

+Using React + Node.js to catch up on React and Node.js concepts.
+Currently not using any CSS framework to practice CSS + ensure maximal control over website aesthetics.

 ## UX

 - Pure pagination used because content is limited; scrolling is not required and also allows user to bookmark the pages they like